synopsys-sig/srm-k8s/docs/DeploymentGuide.md

     url: http://srm-web:9090/mysrm
 ```

->Note: Synopsys Bridge requires an /srm context path, so do not use a custom context path if you plan to use Synopsys Bridge.
+>Note: Bridge CLI requires an /srm context path, so do not use a custom context path if you plan to use Bridge CLI.

 If you are using the Ingress-NGINX controller, refer to this ingress resource example that uses path-based/fanout routing to make Software Risk Manager available at `/mysrm`: